dhesenkamp/turtleRecall/README.md

 WS 21/22, Osnabrueck University
 Dennis Hesenkamp, Lennart Zastrow, Madhuri Ramesh

 This repository contains all files associated with our final project for the abovementioned course.
 Idea and data come from Zindi's [Turtle Recall: Conversation Challenge](https://zindi.africa/competitions/turtle-recall-conservation-challenge).
-Implementations are our own if not noted otherwise.

 ## Virtual environment